FocusedLoop/PC-Part-Picker-Scrapper-to-JSON/README.md

 ## Overview
 A Python bot designed for scraping PC build data from PCPartPicker using **Selenium, regex, BeautifulSoup**, and an older version of **PyPartPicker**.
 The bot includes **anti-Cloudflare mechanisms** and **NordVPN IP rotation** to bypass detection.

-**This project was created for learning purposes only.** The scraped files are empty as a result.
+**This project was created for learning purposes only.** The scraped files are filled with sample data only.
 The goal was to explore how websites implement bot detection and protection mechanisms.

 ## Features
 - **NordVPN IP Rotation**: Prevents detection by switching IP addresses.